nelsonoftrafalgar/live-sport-data-generator/README.md

 LIVE DATA GENERATOR
 set initial score to 0-0
 game lasts for 60 seconds
+game has two different teams
 randomly insert new game into state

 LIVE DATA UPDATE